-The Toxics in Packaging Clearinghouse coordinates implementation of the legislation on behalf of its member states, and serves as a single point of contact for companies seeking further information, clarification of specific details, or an exemption to toxics in packaging requirements.
+The Toxics in Packaging Clearinghouse coordinates implementation of the legislation on behalf of its member states, and serves as a single point of contact for companies seeking further information or an exemption to toxics in packaging requirements.
 Manufacturers, distributors, and retailers must deal directly with states that have adopted toxics in packaging but are not members of the Clearinghouse.

 Enforcement of toxics in packaging legislation is in the purview of individual member and non-member states.
-However, information on violations is shared among Clearinghouse member states, and is pursued in a consistent manner, to the extent possible.
+However, information on violations is shared among Clearinghouse member states, and is pursued via coordinated efforts, to the extent possible.

 For additional information on the Model Toxics in Packaging Legislation and the laws of individual states, visit www.toxicsinpackaging.org.
-The full report, An Assessment of Heavy Metals in Packaging: Screening Results Using an X-Ray Fluorescent Analyzer, is available for free downloading on the TPCH website.
+The reports, An Assessment of Heavy Metals in Packaging: Screening Results Using an X-Ray Fluorescent Analyzer (2007) and XRF Screening of Packaging Components: Inks & Colorants (2012), are available for free downloading on the TPCH website.
 The TPCH and member states are committed to additional testing of packaging, and enforcement of state laws as appropriate.